NCAA extends agreement for First Four to stay at UD Arena

 “Dayton, Ohio and the University of Dayton Arena have tipped off the NCAA tournament since 2001, UD Vice-President and Director of Athletics Neil Sullivan said in a press release.
 “Our region is uniquely qualified to continue our long-standing and successful partnership with the NCAA, and we are excited that partnership yields another extension of the NCAA First Four.

 “We have successfully hosted over 137 NCAA basketball tournament games, including the Opening Round and First Four since its inception.
 We have delivered, and will continue to deliver, capacity crowds and a preeminent Championship experience for teams, tournament officials, fans, visiting media and broadcast partners.
-We stand on the efforts of the Big Hoopla, the LOC and our entire region to make this happen.”
+We stand on the efforts of the Big Hoopla, the LOC (Local Organizing Committee) and our entire region to make this happen.”

 UD has played host to the First Four since it began in 2011.
 Prior to the First Four, UD Arena hosted an opening-round game, or play-in game.